Summer142857/DRoC/README.md

+﻿# DRoC: Vehicle Routing Problem Solver with Large Language Model

-﻿# DRoC: Elevating Large Language Models for Complex Vehicle Routing via Decomposed Retrieval of Constraints (ICLR2025)
+Official implementation for paper "Elevating Large Language Models for Complex Vehicle Routing via Decomposed Retrieval of Constraints (ICLR2025)"

 This repository contains an implementation of a Vehicle Routing Problem solver that leverages Large Language Models (LLMs) to generate and refine solution code.
 The system supports multiple solving methods and can work with different optimization solvers.